jasoncookdesign/jasoncookdesign.github.io/README.md

 # Jason Cook Design

-This is the staging platform to migrate the [Jason Cook Design homepage](https://jasoncookdesign.com) to Github Pages.
+This is the hosting platform for the [Jason Cook Design](https://jasoncookdesign.com) homepage.